The elephants were amazing. The kids loved the monkeys. And everyone learned something new.

 With digital technology like a downloadable guest app, you can target different guest segments by sending guests offers that match their demographics and user profiles.
 For example, you can show guests with families offers for family memberships, while individual guests who have visited your attraction twice already might instead see single-member passes.

-Guests might be more tempted to buy a membership pass if it allows them to avail of unique experiences and offers.
+Guests might be more tempted to buy a membership pass if it includes unique experiences and offers.

 For example, you can offer members at your wildlife attraction benefits like: